 The Qin dynasty 秦 (221-206 BCE) exploited the population so far, that word was going that the field tax (tianfu 田賦), the poll tax, and the fees for the purchase of salt and iron was twenty times as high than in earlier ages.
 Their successor, the Han dynasty 漢 (206 BCE-220 CE), was in dire need of money to sustain the military campaigns against the steppe federation of the Xiongnu 匈奴 and in the Western Territories.
 Emperor Wu 漢武帝 (r.
 141-87 BCE) therefore introduced in 119 BCE the state monopoly on the production and sales of salt and iron.
 Fierce discussions at the court (reflected in Huan Kuan's 桓寬 treatise Yantielun 鹽鐵論) nevertheless led to a relaxation of this monopoly.
 Sometimes the monopoly was carried out quite strictly, like under the reign of Emperor Zhang 漢章帝 (r.
 76-88 CE) of the Later Han 後漢 (25-220 CE), but sometimes not, and replaced by taxation.

-In 1831 the governor-general (zongdu 總督) of Liang-Jiang 兩江, Tao Shu 陶澍 (1779-1839), adjusted the system in the salt certificate method (piaofa 票法).
+In 1831 the governor-general (zongdu 總督) of Liang-Jiang 兩江, Tao Shu 陶澍 (1779-1839), adjusted the system by the introduction of the salt certificate method (piaofa 票法).
 This was a kind of tax farming, by which everyone - and not just professional merchants - was allowed to collect taxes, and was in turn given salt vouchers.
 The Qing dynasty also introduced a method of requesting irregular contributions (juanshu 捐輸, after 1866 called baoxiao 報效) from the salt merchant associations, as a kind of skimming off the revenue earned by the salt business.
 The "pan tax" was collected by commissioners-in-chief of the Salt Tax office (yankesi tiju 鹽課司提舉, during the Qing called yankesi dashi 鹽課司大使).
 They were subject to the Salt Distribution Commission (yanyun shisi 鹽運使司) or the salt control circuit (yanfa dao 鹽法道).
-These circuits were first Guangdong and Guanghai 廣海 during the Yuan period, then Liang-Huai 兩淮, Liang-Zhe 兩浙, Changlu 長蘆 (Tianjin and Zhili 直隸, i.e. today's Hebei), Shandong, Fujian, Guangdong, Sichuan and Yunnan.
+The first salt control circuits had been Guangdong and Guanghai 廣海 during the Yuan period, and then the system was expanded to Liang-Huai 兩淮, Liang-Zhe 兩浙, Changlu 長蘆 (Tianjin and Zhili 直隸, i.e. today's Hebei), Shandong, Fujian, Guangdong, Sichuan and Yunnan.

-Even after the ruin of the imperial system the salt tax remained a substantial part of the state income.
+Even after the demise of the Qing empire the salt tax remained a substantial part of the state income.
 In 1913, for instance, the Beiyang Government 北洋政府 settled foreign debt by its salt tax revenue.
 In 1932 the salt tax was abolished by merging it with the land tax to the so-called (salt) spot tax (changke 場課).